Configuration for uniffi-bindgen-react-native

 installer file.

-By default, the index.ts
+By default, the index.tsx

 file is intended to be the entry point for your library.